23-2-DSDN242/parametric-letterforms-Evieegotlost/README.md

 _____________________________________________________________________________________________________
 #### Design Intention:

-The initial inspiration for this font was based on Chinese calligraphy for its simple yet messy and bold ink strokes that make up each character.
-I wanted to
+The initial inspiration for this font was based on Chinese calligraphy for its simple and bold ink strokes that make up each character.
+Near the beginning, I wanted to recreate these inky brush strokes as if they were drawn on semi-transparent paper with the ink bleeding through leaving a blurry shadow on the otherside.
+However, due to parameter constraints I simplified this design by scrapping the blur effect and limiting to 3 main shapes.
+This ended up giving the font a more modern feel yet still keeps the bold and sharp resemblence of calligraphy writing.

 ![image3](Alphabet.jpg)